besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenues.md

 </aside>

 <aside class="warning">
-API Credit usage per API call for this endpoint depends on the amount of returned venues and your plan.
+API Credit usage per API call for this endpoint depends on the number of returned venues and your plan.
 See 'API key credits' for more information.
 </aside>

 > The above request returns a JSON response like this (this example only contains a list with one venue):